a-tokyo/apple-signin-auth/README.md

 ## Contributing
 Pull requests are highly appreciated!
 For major changes, please open an issue first to discuss what you would like to change.

-## Support
-Feel free to <a href="mailto:ahmed.tokyo1@gmail.com?subject=Apple Signin Contact">contact me directly</a> with questions or consultancy requests.